-The Science Behind How Toxic Relationships Affect Your Health
+The Science Behind How Toxic Relationships Affect Your Mental Health

 Supportive relationships are a huge boon to health.
 They modify stress and help people feel like they have a place and a purpose in the world.
 However, not all relationships are supportive, and relationships that cause more stress than support are proven to be detrimental to health.

 Can a bad relationship cause mental illness?
 Many studies have shown that our stress levels negatively impact health.
 Stress can increase just about every health issue such as brain, thyroid, immune, and weight problems.
 But even more specifically, the Whitehall II study, (1) a landmark body of research followed more than 10,000 people for over 12 years, confirmed that the link between toxic relationships, stress, and health is real.

 According to this study, those who were in negative relationships were at greater risk of developing heart problems, including dying from heart attacks and strokes, than those whose close relationships were not negative.
 Humans have adapted (2) something called conserved transcriptional response to adversity (CTRA), and a type of gene expression that’s associated with inflammation and low immunity.
 If you were being chased by a predator, CTRA allows for some helpful short-term benefits, such as increased healing, physical recovery, and the increased likelihood of survival.

 ARTICLE CONTINUES BELOW